yashbijoor/local-weather-checker/README.md

 ```

 ## Heroku
-This application is up and running on Heroku.
+This application is deployed with Heroku.
 [https://stark-beyond-89290.herokuapp.com/]()